Mpox in Children: What You Need to Know

 • Rare Cases: It can also spread from mother to child during pregnancy or through close contact while breastfeeding.

-• Antiviral Medicine: In more severe cases, doctors might use a medicine called tecovirimat.
-It’s safe for both adults and children, though it requires careful monitoring in young children.
+• Antiviral Medicine: In more serious cases, doctors may use a medicine called tecovirimat.
+It’s safe for adults and children, but young children need to be watched closely while taking it.

 • High-Risk Groups: Right now, mpox vaccine is mainly for people who are at high risk and is given as two shots 4 weeks apart.
 For kids and teens younger than 18 years, the vaccine can be given after being exposed to mpox, preferably within two weeks after exposure.